Cruising can be expensive but it doesn’t have to be

 Snacks – Now you maybe wondering why I’m even talking about food when most of the food is “complimentary” on the ship.
 Well, you are correct most of the food is free but what if you want a small snack when sitting in the bar having a few drinks.
 Where do you get pretzels, chips, etc?
 The gift shop has these items for purchase but their prices are outrageous.
 So, I’m usually designated as the food runner while my husband orders our drinks.
 I make a mad dash to the buffet and round up some cheese, crackers, veggies, and dip for us to snack on while we sip our drinks.
 It’s a great way for me to get in my 10,000 steps!

 Elite travelers – We have been lucky enough to travel with family that has the highest cruise level on all the major lines.
-The frequent cruiser gets lots of special perks like free dry cleaning, free internet, free drinks, etc. If you can find a friend or make friends with someone that has one of these elite statuses, you will feel like royalty and also save a ton of cash.
+The frequent cruiser gets lots of special perks like free dry cleaning, free internet, free drinks, etc. If you can travel with a friend or family member that has one of these elite statuses, you will feel like royalty and also save a ton of cash.

 Photo gallery – I have to say, I’m surprised that the cruise lines still continue with the photo gallery.
 How are they making any money?
 With a camera on every smart phone, it is a mystery to me why this service is still offered on the ship.
 I guess there are still folks that prefer the traditions of having a printed photo from the trip as a keepsake.
 But, if you are traveling on a budget the ship pictures can easily be substituted with those from your smart phone.